gerth2/gerth2.github.io/_posts/2019-07-22-vonneumann.md

 categories: blog_posts
 ---

+*People who are more than casually interested in computers should have at least some idea of what the underlying hardware is like.
+Otherwise the programs they write will be pretty weird. - [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth)*

 ## Introduction

 Oooh boy, I am getting excited!
 More excited than a [search companion who can do tricks!](https://en.wikipedia.org/wiki/File_Explorer#Search_companion) Things are starting to get very real now!